Involvement

 Current students in the University Honors Program apply during the spring semester for the following academic year.
 Well-qualified applicants will be interviewed by the program coordinators.

-If you have questions, please contact the ambassador program's coordinator, Harry Swartz.
+If you have questions, please contact the ambassador program's coordinator, Morgan Robledo.

 Additional involvement

-When you’re ready to get involved, consider the following roles:
+Students ready to get involved can also consider the following roles:

-• Honors Community Advocates member: By coordinating social activities and advocating for honors students' interests, Honors Community Advocates strengthen the UHP community and its mission to help challenge students to launch extraordinary lives.
-Interested?
-Get in touch through HCA's Instagram page or email hca@ku.edu.
+- Honors Community Advocates member: By coordinating social activities and advocating for honors students' interests, Honors Community Advocates strengthen the UHP community and its mission to help challenge students to launch extraordinary lives.
+Interested students can get in touch through HCA's Instagram page or email hca@ku.edu.

-• Common Cause student design team member: Members of this team assist with the planning, promotion, and presentation of Common Cause.
-Interested?
-Complete the student design team interest form or contact Student Experience Designer Mauricio Gómez Montoya.
+- Common Cause student design team member: Members of this team assist with the planning, promotion, and presentation of Common Cause.
+Interested students should complete the student design team interest form or contact Student Experience Designer Mauricio Gómez Montoya.